Orlando Alimony Lawyers

 Florida law on alimony is in a state of flux.
 Historically, Florida courts generally had required the higher earning spouse to assist the lower earner financially with spousal support—at least for some period of time.
 In marriages of mid-term or short-term duration, it is far less likely that alimony will be awarded for any extended period of time, except for special circumstances, such as the disability of a spouse.
 While the amount and duration of alimony payments may vary, you may also work out a support arrangement on your own terms and include it in your divorce agreement.
-In either case, it is important that you are informed by an experienced Orlando alimony lawyer about the current state of alimony laws before you agree on spousal support that you will pay or receive.
-We also handle other family law cases such as:
+In either case, it is important that you are informed by an experienced Orlando alimony lawyers about the current state of alimony laws before you agree on spousal support that you will pay or receive.

 Types of Alimony Explained by Experienced Orlando Alimony Lawyers

 In Florida, there are presently five different types of alimony—temporary, bridge-the-gap, rehabilitative, durational, and permanent—which may be awarded in any combination that seems fair under the circumstances.
 For example, a lower earning spouse may receive permanent alimony and rehabilitative alimony in order to secure better paying employment.

 Temporary alimony functions as support for a spouse until the divorce is final.
 At the end of the divorce case, there may or may not be ongoing alimony, or the amount may change.
 The purpose of this type of alimony is to provide support for the lower income spouse during the divorce case.

 Bridge-the-gap alimony is designed to assist a former spouse’s transition from a divorce to self-sufficiency.
 It may not be awarded for more than two years, nor is it modifiable.